abhishikasharma/Covid-19Simulation/README.md

 # Covid-19 Simulation

-This github link contains the Python code developed for academic project for Evolutionary Artificial Intelligence and Robotics course.
+This github link contains the Python code developed for academic project for Evolutionary Artificial Intelligence and Robotics course. <br>

 The code aims to simulate Covid-19 pandemic using the CA model to reduce the infection spread of coronavirus based on evolvable parameters- maskrate and hand sanitizer.<br>

 Evolutionary Algorithm is also being implemented in the code.
 Recording the fitness scores with every individual, selecting the fittest parents, performing crossover and mutation is being done in the program.<br>